yurijeon-g/Doordash-Food-Delivery-Data-Analysis-Case-Study-with-SQL/README.md

 ### Correcting month portion of date time features
 As seen below, there are negative values for total time elapsed due to the lack of month in this data.
 The default was put as 1.
 Thus what would have been a new month by the time the food had been delivered is shown as a date earlier than when the customer ordered the food.

-The query shows this inconsistency
+This query shows this inconsistency

  ``` sql
 SELECT total_time_elapsed customer_order_timestamp, order_with_restaurant_timestamp,	driver_at_restaurant_timestamp,delivered_to_consumer_timestamp